adhuliya/knots/span/span-doc.md

 **Therefore we recommend using Python 3.6 only.**
 The sub-versions 3.6.7, 3.6.9 have been tested.

+Take a look at the section [Special Note for Ubuntu 14 and 16](#ubuntu1416) if you are using Unbuntu 14/16.

 <a name="span-build"></a>
 ## The build of SPAN (its tarball)